robertcorponoi/hypergiant/README.md

 that Hypergiant events are emitted after the action has occurred and it doesn't rely on the events being referenced by string which can lead to misspellings.

-Creating a new Hypergiant event is as simple as:
+Creating a new signal is as simple as:

 ```js
 const appStarted = new Hypergiant();
 ```

-Any variable or property can be made into a Hypergiant event.
+Any variable or property can be made into a signal.

-Now an event isn't very useful if there isn't a response to the event when it happens.
-To add a task that will run whenever the event is dispatched, use the `add` method on the created Hypergiant event:
+Now a signal isn't very useful if there isn't a response to the event when it happens.
+To add a task that will run whenever the event is dispatched, use the `add` method on the created signal:

 ```js
 appStarted.add(hello);